thedarredondo/data-science-fundamentals/README.md

 - it allows for precise *and* interpretable controlling of overfitting
 - *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian model.
-- it gives us intuition for how and deep neural neural networks (the large, complicated AI models that make the news) work.
+- it gives us intuition for how and why deep neural neural networks (the large, complicated AI models that make the news) work.

-I'll expand on that last point: the bayesain framework shows the connection between all of statistical inference, learning, and decision theory.
+I'll expand on that last point: the bayesain framework shows the connection between all statistical inference, learning, and decision theory.

 So what's the catch?

 I, and many other bayesians, don't think there is a catch.

-But some people might say there are two "catches" with bayesian statistics:
+But as an educational exercise, I'll pretend there are two "catches" with bayesian statistics:
 - we need to admit that all predictions requie assumptions.
 - we end up with some gnarly integrals.